 Faced with these worries, Mountjoy hushed up about the Queen’s death and swore to silence the handful of others who knew.
 Nothing could be allowed to delay peace and Mountjoy was probably eager to end the conflict on his terms before James could possible change them and to then head home and insert himself into the court of the new King.

 Hugh O’Neill arrived at Mellifont on the 30th of March.
 Several sources indicate he was immediately submissive, falling to his knees before Mountjoy – who he was probably meeting in person for the first time – and spending an hour repenting his sins towards her Majesty’s government and swearing his allegiance forever more.
+There may be a degree of English propaganda in this of course, but was not propaganda was what he agreed to.
 The things he swore and the things that Mountjoy offered became what we know as the Treaty of Mellifont.

 O’Neill travelled with Mountjoy to the Pale, where he received the news that the Queen he had just surrendered and sworn allegiance to had died.
 He allegedly burst into tears upon hearing so – whether it was because he felt he had been duped, was annoyed at the lack of prestige a continued hold out would have got him or was grieving over Elizabeth, we will never know – but the die was cast.
 He was compelled to make the exact same submission to the new King and nothing changed.

 The war was over, but the repercussions would last a long time.
 Within a few years, some of the main players would be involved in another crises, one that would prove a watershed moment in Irish history.